flintlib/arb/doc/source/arb.rst

-    Sets *res* to a vector containing the natural logarithms of the first *n* prime numbers, computed using binary splitting applied to simultaneous Machine-type series.
+    Sets *res* to a vector containing the natural logarithms of the first *n* prime numbers, computed using binary splitting applied to simultaneous Machine-type formulas.
 This function is not optimized for large *n* or small *prec*.

 .. macro:: ARB_LOG_PRIME_CACHE_NUM